Jemt/Fit.UI/README.md

 Navigation and data selection is equally important to websites and applications, so we provide a great TreeView and DropDown control for that.
-Also notice that all controls has a WebService enabled sibling that automatically loads data from a server in JSON format: http://fiddle.jshell.net/zc99y8u1/4/embedded/result/light/
+Also notice that all controls have a WebService enabled sibling that automatically loads data from a server in JSON format: http://fiddle.jshell.net/zc99y8u1/4/embedded/result/light/